 EY concluded that the fund accountability statement presents fairly, in all material respects, program revenues, costs incurred and reimbursed, and assets and technical assistance directly procured by MCA-Senegal.
 EY did not identify any questioned costs.
-However, EY identified three significant deficiencies in internal control and three material instances of noncompliance or other matters that are required to be reported under Government Audit Standards.
-Although we are not making a recommendation for the significant deficiencies noted in the report, we suggest that MCC's Chief Risk Officer, determine if MCA-Senegal addressed the significant deficiencies on pages 42 to 45 of the audit report.
+However, EY identified one significant deficiency in internal control and two material instances of noncompliance or other matters that are required to be reported under Government Audit Standards.
+Although we are not making a recommendation for the significant deficiency noted in the report, we suggest that MCC's Chief Risk Officer, determine if MCA-Senegal addressed the significant deficiency on page 48 of the audit report.
+EY determined that MCA-Senegal implemented four of the six prior period audit recommendations, while two were not implemented.